Nino Mangione

-Antonino D. "Nino" Mangione (/,maendZi'ouni/ MAN-jee-OH-nee; born April 1, 1987) is an American politician who is a member of the Maryland House of Delegates representing District 42A since 2023, and District 42B from 2019 to 2023.
-A member of the Republican Party, he also served as a Baltimore County co-chair for the state's Trump Victory Leadership County team.
+Antonino D. Mangione (/,maendZi'ouni/ MAN-jee-OH-nee; born April 1, 1987) is an American politician and radio host who has been a member of the Baltimore County Council for the 3rd district since 2026.
+A member of the Republican Party, he served in the Maryland House of Delegates from 2019 to 2026, representing District 42B from 2019 to 2023 and District 42A from 2023 to 2026.

-Background
+Mangione has described himself as a conservative Republican.
+In 2020, he served as a Baltimore County co-chair for the state's Trump Victory Leadership County team.

+Early life and education

-Mangione was born in Baltimore County, Maryland.
+Mangione was born in Baltimore County, Maryland, on April 1, 1987.
 He graduated from Calvert Hall College High School, where he played as a sweeper for the school's soccer team, and afterwards attended Towson University, where he earned a Bachelor of Arts degree in political science in 2009.
 After graduating, Mangione worked as an intern, and later a show host from 2017 to 2018, with WCBM 680, a talk radio station owned by his family.
 His family has close ties to Baltimore's Italian-American community, with his grandfather, Joseph N. Zannino Jr., having been a member of the Order Sons of Italy in America and the steering committee for the first Columbus Day national holiday celebration.

+Political career

 In July 2017, Mangione filed to run for Maryland House of Delegates.
 He said that he was inspired to run for office by his late grandfather, Nicholas Mangione, a successful real estate developer who grew up in a poor Italian immigrant family.
 He won the general election alongside Democrat Michele Guyton with 28.6 percent of the vote.